 According to the most recent data, all countries are within 5% - 10% of the previous year's generation, with the exception of China - which increased from 123.8 billion kWh to 210.5 billion kWh, an increase of over 40% (!) - and Germany, which reduced output by about 13% (91.8 to 80.9 billion kWh).

-According to the Nuclear Energy Institute, as of April 2017, there were 449 nuclear power reactors operating in 30 countries, and 60 new plants were under construction in 15 countries.
-They provided about 11% of the world's electricity in 2014 (the latest year global data are available - Nuclear Energy Institute).
-Interestingly, 13 countries relied on on nuclear energy to supply at least 25% of their electricity in 2016.
-France (72.3%), Slovakia (54.1%), The Ukraine (52.3%), and Hungary (51.3%) all derive over 50% of their energy from nuclear sources.
+According to the World Nuclear Association, as of April 2018, there were 450 nuclear power reactors operating in 30 countries, and 60 new plants were under construction in with 150-160 more planned.
+They provided about 11% of the world's electricity in 2016 (the latest year global data are available).
+Interestingly, 16 countries relied on on nuclear energy to supply at least 25% of their electricity in 2016.
+France (72.3%), Slovakia (54.1%), The Ukraine (52.3%), and Hungary (51.3%) all derive over 50% of their energy from nuclear sources (source Nuclear Energy Institute).

 To Read Now

 Visit the World Nuclear Association and explore Nuclear Power in the World Today

 Visit the World Nuclear Associations and explore Plans For New Reactors Worldwide

 Visit the U.S. Energy Information Administration and read about the U.S. Nuclear Industry

 In the USA, there are currently 99 operable commercial nuclear reactors at 61 nuclear power plants.
 The newest reactor came online in June of 2016 (Watts Bar Unit 2 in Tennessee).
 Prior to that, the last new reactor to enter commercial service in the United States was in 1996.
 The Nuclear Regulatory Commission approved construction of four new reactors in 2012.
 These were the first permits approved in more than 30 years, though 6 reactors have been shut down since 2013 (EIA, Energy Explained).